neurodata/ProgLearn/docs/index.rst

 ..
-ProgL documentation master file, created by sphinx-quickstart on Fri Sep 11 15:20:09 2020.
+ProgLearn documentation master file, created by sphinx-quickstart on Fri Sep 11 15:20:09 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ProgLearn's documentation!
+Welcome to ProgL's documentation!
 =================================

 .. toctree::